Sessions

 Configuration

-We configure session in configuration.
-If you are writing an application that does not use a DI container, use these methods to configure it.
+We configure the session in the configuration.
+If you are writing an application that does not use a DI container, use these methods for configuration.
 They must be called before starting the session.

 setName (string $name): static